asrjy/gpu/notes/003/README.md

 - it allows threads within same warp to exchange data and synchronize within the warp.

 - parallel scan is used in many areas like tokenizing stream of characters, parallel sorting, graph processing tasks etc.,

+hillis steele algorithm:
+- key idea is to perform repeated additions with increasing powers of 2 as offset. it needs an auxiilary array.